geo-python/site/source/course-info/installing-anacondas.rst

         anaconda search -t conda shapely

-Okey, so conda couldn't find the shapely module from the typical channel it uses for downloading the module.
+In this case conda was not able to find the shapely module from the typical channel it uses for downloading the module.

 Alternative way to install if typical doesn't work